 (2) Using machine translation

 Machine translation is easy, quick and most of all, very cheap.
 But is it also good?
-And is it good enough to link your image to?
+And is it good enough to link your image to it?

-Whatever some companies may say, the answer is and for now remains ‘no’.
+Whatever some companies may say, the answer remains ‘no’.
 This does not mean that machine translation cannot be used but then only in professional hands and for very specific tasks.

-Machine translations that are now being offered, are nearly always revised by non-professional or amateur translators.
+The machine translations that are now being offered are nearly always revised by non-professional or amateur translators.
 There is not a single serious professional who does this.

-In addition, we have not yet mentioned the issues with confidentiality, liability and other matters rarely ever mentioned by companies that offer machine translation.
+In addition, we’ve not yet mentioned the issues of confidentiality, liability and other matters rarely ever mentioned by companies that offer machine translation.

 More on this subject: Machine translation: Babel or babble?